prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 3. DEFAULT row exists as fallback

 ### **Can't find a template**
 **Solution:** Check MASTER_DATA sheet.
-Use Ctrl+F to search by instructor, subject, or section.
+Use Ctrl+F to search by teacher, subject, or section.
 Use Data → Create a filter for advanced filtering.

 ### **Script execution error**
 **Solution:**